ovotech/cypress-tourist/README.md

 })
 ```

-Alternatively if snapping a state change in the app...
+Alternatively if snapshotting a UI state change in the app, for example a modal popping up after clicking a button...

-**Note:** this takes a snapshot of the app in the current viewport and state only.
+**Note:** this takes a single snapshot of the app in the current viewport and state only

 ```js
 import { snap } from '@ovotech/cypress-tourist'